jjj11x/stc_rpncalc/README.md

 - `÷`

 The = key is used for Enter.
 There is automatic stack lift so that `9`, `Enter`, `*` is equivalent to 9^2.
 The stack is a classic 4-level RPN stack, where the T register automatically duplicates.

+The decimal key also doubles as the enter exponent key.
+For example the following calculates 3E8 / 1550E-9:

+- 3
+- .
+	- (1st press enters decimal point)
+- .
+	- (2nd press begins exponent entry)
+- 8
+- Enter (=)
+- 1
+- 5
+- 5
+- 0
+- .
+	- (1st press enters decimal point)
+- .
+	- (2nd press begins exponent entry)
+- .
+	- (3rd press begins negative exponent entry)
+- 9
+- `÷`

+There is currently no way to force the calculator to display in scientific mode.
+For extremely large numbers that are hard to read, taking the log base 10 of a number will give its exponent.
+Numbers larger than 18 digits will automatically be displayed in scientific notation, as will numbers smaller than 1E-3.

 ## Keys
 Some of the keys have slightly different functions, see the picture of the emulator Qt GUI.